-When Martin Ouverson was born to Mr. & Mrs. Halvor Ouverson, the Indians came to see him, and Mrs. Ouverson was so afraid they would steel him, but they tried to tell her they just wanted to see him.
+When Martin Ouverson was born to Mr. & Mrs. Halvor Ouverson, the Indians came to see him, and Mrs. Ouverson was so afraid they would steel him, but they tried

 Things moved on, and on the northeast corner of main street, Clarence Williams had a furniture store, an undertaking parlor, and in the corner of the store was a photography studio.
 Almost every family had family pictures taken.
 Only caskets were sold at the undertaking parlor, as the bodies were never taken from the homes.
 Neighbors and friends would come to the homes, after a death, and would sit up all night, and in the hot weather, would keep the body packed in ice.